wizo06/japanese/docs/Fundamentals/a-and-b.md

 さくらが | 優しい。 | Sakura is kind.

 ???+ warning "Do not use 「だ」 with i-adjectives"
     Notice that we don't use the copula 「だ」 with i-adjectives, even though this is an "A is B" type sentence.
-There are many ways to explain why this is, but we'll use this following explanation because it's the easiest to understand:
+There are many ways to explain the reason behind this, but we'll use this following explanation because it's the easiest to understand:

-    Unlike nouns and na-adjectives where we have to use the copula 「だ」, i-adjectives already have the copula built into them.
-For example, 「優しい」 does NOT mean "kind", it means "is kind".
+    Unlike nouns and na-adjectives where we have to use the copula 「だ」, i-adjectives already have the copula built into them, which is the last kana 「い」.
+For example, 「優し ==い==」 does NOT mean "kind", it means "==is== kind".

 ## Copula vs Exist